bontusss/nucleus/Readme.md

-# Hotel ERP API Documentation
+# Nucleus Business API Documentation

-This document provides comprehensive information about the Hotel ERP API, including setup, usage, and available endpoints.
+This document provides comprehensive information about the Nucleus Business API, including setup, usage, and available endpoints.

 ## Table of Contents